Sheridan/cephos/README.md

    cephos-init-metrics -v
    ```

+# Finally
+Run script `cephos-conf-sync` on any Ceph node to synchronize sensitive data between Ceph nodes

+# Managing cephfs
+1. Use the dashboard to create groups and subvolumes in CephFS
+2. Use `cephos-cephfs-user` to create a user and assign them to a CephFS group/subvolume
+3. Use `cephos-cephfs-mount-helper` to create a tar archive containing everything needed for mounting, including:
+   - mount.sh command
+   - fstab entries
+   - systemd.mount/systemd.automount units

 # Defaults
 ## linux
 - Login: cephos
 - Password: cephos

-The root user password is complex and random.
-However, the user *cephos* has the ability to use sudo.
+The root user password is [complex and random](live_build_config/includes.chroot_after_packages/lib/live/config/0200-passwd).
+However, the user 'cephos' has the ability to use sudo.

 ## dashboard
 - Login: cephos